 I tried various forms of income-generating systems that all seemed to promise the world and yet deliver nothing; Fancy that.
 My ultimate goal was to find something that I could do for a few hours a day and get on with the job of enjoying my well-earned retirement.
 I also didn’t want to invest large sums of money into the stock market, mainly due to our FGC 1 experiences and the pending possibility of a GFC 2.
 The risk involved in such a large outlay is just not something I am comfortable with.

-Quite by chance, I was at a workshop where Lachlan Elsworth was presenting.
-The moment Lachlan started explaining the design of the financial markets and how to take advantage of this design, I was hooked.
+Quite by chance, I was at a trading workshop.
+The moment the presenter started explaining the design of the financial markets and how to take advantage of this design, I was hooked.
 I had finally found an honest and transparent mentor who was actually prepared to call a spade a spade.

 I was immediately attracted to Futures Trading because the Futures Markets are free from all forms of Brokers.
 There is literally no one to trade the market against you while you are trading.
 I particularly liked the fact that you could make money even if the market goes down and most importantly there was a mechanical way to limit my losses and manage my risk.
 I loved the fact that I could simply base my trading on a laptop and an Internet connection and I could work from anywhere in the world.
 This sounded ideal.

 I joined IDTA in October 2015.
 The first few months were spent getting my head around the basics of trading and doing the IDTA day trading futures for beginners course (I subsequently I did an Intermediate Trading Course as well as an Advanced Trading course).

 I had never traded on the Stock Market or in fact been interested in financial markets so this was a steep learning curve for me.
 But I knew that this was what I was meant to do and, in any case, I love a challenge.
 So I just did what I had to do in order to move forward.